Update: SSHRC Online System

 - SSHRC’s activities will remain substantially the same as in the previous year, with the exception of an increase from Budget 2022 in support of Research Security, and lower planned spending over the next 3 years due to the redistribution of the Canada Graduate Scholarships from the SSHRC to the Canadian Institutes of Health Research (CIHR).

 - Expenses and revenues, including the determination of amounts internal and external to the government, are based on past experience.
 The general historical pattern is expected to continue.

 These assumptions are made as at December 31, 2022.

 3. Variations and Changes to the Forecast Financial Information

-Although every attempt has been made to forecast final results for the remainder of 2021–22 and for 2022–23, actual results achieved for both years are likely to differ from the forecast information presented, and this variation could be material.
+Although every attempt has been made to forecast final results for the remainder of fiscal year 2022–23 and for fiscal year 2023–24, actual results achieved for both years are likely to differ from the forecast information presented, and this variation could be material.

 In preparing this Future-Oriented Statement of Operations, SSHRC has made estimates and assumptions about the future.
 These estimates and assumptions may differ from the subsequent actual results.
 Estimates and assumptions are based on past experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances, and are continually evaluated.